EX-CommandStation

 Symptoms of an Incorrect firmware Version

-• You can connect to the SSID, but can’t connect your WiFi throttle (e.g. Engine Driver or wiThrottle) to the CommandStation.
+• Your phone can connect to the Access Point, but can’t connect your WiFi throttle (e.g. Engine Driver or WiThrottle) to the EX‑CommandStation.

-• You can connect once, but it will not connect again unless you re-start the EX‑CommandStation.
+• You can connect and use a phone once, but it will not connect again unless you re-start the EX‑CommandStation.

 It is important to find out which version of the firmware you board has and correct it if necessary.